 - Preheat oven to 180 degrees C (350 degrees F).
 Place a circle of baking paper on the bottom of a 18 cm (7 inch) cake pan and then grease well inside the pan.

-- In a small bowl combine flour, almond meal, baking powder, cinnamon and salt and mix gently.
+- In a small bowl combine flour, almond flour, baking powder, cinnamon and salt and mix gently.

 - In a large mixing bowl beat together butter, honey and sugar until thick and creamy.
 Add eggs, one at a time, and whisk well.
 Add yogurt and beat shortly, until just combined

 - Gradually add the dry ingredients.
 Gently stir until absorbed in the batter.

 - Pour the batter into the cake pan and bake for 40-50 minutes or until a wooden skewer inserted in the centre comes out with no crumbs.

 - Let the cake cool for about 10 minutes in the pan before removing it.
 Transfer to a wire rack to cool completely before assembling.
 Ideally refrigerate the cake before cutting it in layers.